oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 * If you keep the same image name, then you must manually initiate a full domain restart.
 See [Full domain restarts]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#full-domain-restarts">}}) in Starting, stopping, and restarting servers.
 * If you update the `image` property with a new image name, then you must avoid the rolling restart by following the steps in [Avoiding a rolling restart when changing image property on a domain resource](#avoiding-a-rolling-restart-when-changing-image-property-on-a-domain-resource).

-#### Rolling out an updated domain home in image
+#### Rolling out an updated domain home in image or model in image

 Follow these steps to create new rolling compatible image if you only need to patch your WebLogic Server domain or update application deployment files:

 a.
 Select a different name for the new image.

 b.
+For domain home in image domains, it is important to keep your original domain home in your new image.

 Using the same domain home-in-image Docker image as a base, create a new Docker image by copying (`COPY` command in a Dockerfile) the updated application deployment files or WebLogic Server patches into the Docker image during the Docker image build.

 {{% notice note %}}